 Whether it’s a morning walk on the local trails, a gathering with neighbors or a final dinner at the bistro where you’re on a first-name basis with the chef, it’s important to mark this time with one last set of treasured memories.

-During the closing, you’ll sign the title over to the home’s rightful new owners, and receive all the final signed documentation about the escrow account that holds the money earned from the sale.
+During the closing, you’ll sign the title over to the home’s rightful new owners.
+You’ll also receive all the final signed documentation about the escrow account that holds the money earned from the sale.

 You’ll also hand over the home’s keys and garage door opener to the buyers at this time.